enoklearn/engineering/modules/clean-code.md

 <details open>
    <summary><b>Four Rules of Simple Design</b></summary><br/>

-   With this topic, you’ll learn about writing simple code that is tested, singular, and easy to understand.
+   With this topic, you'll learn about writing simple code that is tested, singular, and easy to understand.

    #### Learning Outcomes
    * Describe the four rules of simple design